e1528532/libelektra/doc/tutorials/cascading.md

 ###### Add a Key to the proc Namespace ######

-The **proc** namespace is not accessible from the commandline, but only from within applications.
-So we have to omit an example for this namespace at this point.
+The **proc** namespace is only accessible from within applications, not from the commandline.
+Thus we have to omit an example for this namespace at this point.
 [Elektrified](/doc/help/elektra-glossary.md) applications can use this namespace to override configuration from other namespaces internally.

 ###### Add a Key to the spec Namespace ######

 Because the **spec** namespace does not contain values of keys but their metadata, Elektra handles the **spec** namespace differently to other namespaces.
-The following part of the tutorial is dedicated to the impact of the **spec** namespace on cascading lookups.
+The following part of the tutorial demonstrates the impact of the **spec** namespace on cascading lookups.

 ## Cascading ##

 Cascading triggers actions when, for example, the key isn't found.
-This concept is used for our previous example of using `system` configuration when the `user` configuration is not defined.
-When a key starts with `/`, *cascading lookup* will automatically be performed. e.g. using `/test` instead of `system/test` will do a cascading lookup.
+Our previous example uses this concept of using `system` configuration when the `user` configuration is not defined.
+When a key starts with `/`, a *cascading lookup* will automatically be performed, e.g. using `/test` instead of `system/test` will do a cascading lookup.

 ## Override Links ##

-The `spec` namespace is special as it can completely change how the cascading lookup works.
+The `spec` namespace is special as it can change how the cascading lookup works.

-For example, in the metadata of the respective `spec`-keys, *override links* can be specified to use other keys in favor of the key itself.
+For example, in the metadata of the respective `spec`-keys, *override links* specify to use other keys in favor of the key itself.
 This way, even config from current folders (`dir`) can be overwritten.

-In the cascading lookup, metadata of `spec`-keys comes in as follows:
+A cascading lookup considers metadata of `spec`-keys as follows:

- 1. `override/#` keys will be considered
+ 1. `override/#` keys
- 2. namespaces specified in the `namespaces/#` keys are considered
+ 2. namespaces specified in the `namespaces/#` keys
- 3. Otherwise, all namespaces will be considered, see [here](/doc/help/elektra-namespaces.md).
+ 3. Otherwise all namespaces, see [here](/doc/help/elektra-namespaces.md).
- 4. `fallback/#` keys will be considered
+ 4. `fallback/#` keys
- 5. `default` value will be returned
+ 5. `default` value

-**Note:** `override/#` means an array of `override` keys, the array can be filled by
+**Note:** `override/#` means an array of `override` keys, fill the array by
           setting `#` followed by the position, e.g. `#0`, `#1`, etc.

-As you can see, override links are considered before everything else, which makes them really powerful.
+As you can see, a lookup considers override links before everything else, which makes them powerful.

 To create an override link, first you need to create a key to link the override
 to: